Skip to content

 Grade: A-plus

-This tells you the percentage of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This tells you the percent of short-term care residents who saw functional improvements, such as with activities of daily living.

 Nearby Hospitals